raspberrypi/picotool/README.md

 ### Block devices

 MicroPython and CircuitPython, eventually the SDK and others may support one or more storage devices in flash.
-We already have macros to define these although picotool doesn't do wanything with them yet... but backup/restore/file copy and even fuse mount in the future might be interesting.
+We already have macros to define these although picotool doesn't do anything with them yet... but backup/restore/file copy and even fuse mount in the future might be interesting.

 I suggest we tag these now...